switchupcb/disgo/_contribution/concepts/SHARD.md

 ### How Does It Impact Performance?

 Maintaining multiple WebSocket Sessions does **NOT** have any performance implications on its own.
 However, processing more data among many connections _(within a set period of time)_ warrants more processing power (resulting in higher CPU usage).
-[Goroutines](https://gobyexample.com/goroutines) allow you to manage asynchronous connections concurrently.
-This language-specific feature — in addition to other factors — is why Go is the best language for creating Discord Bots.
+[Goroutines](https://gobyexample.com/goroutines) allow you to manage asynchronous connections concurrently (without blocking).
+This language-specific feature — in addition to other factors — is why we use Go to create Discord Bots.